picotincc/netease-music-juke-box/README.md

 # netease-music-juke-box

-A music box modeled by NetEase Cloud Music
+A music box modeled by NetEase Cloud Music.